 Long-wave UVA makes up 95 percent of the rays that reach the Earth's surface and is responsible for deep structural aging of the skin.
 And, unlike UVB whose strength is lessened by cloud and gray skies, UVA poses a threat to the skin all year round—even on overcast winter days when the sun seems like a distant memory.

 But how much and how often should you apply sunscreen in winter?
 Most Dermatologists recommend applying around a teaspoon-sized amount of sunscreen to the face and neck first thing in the morning.
 If you then spend the majority of your day outside, you should aim to reapply every two hours.
 While that may seem like a real chore, skin care brands have been quick to solve the problem.
-New sheer mists like EltaMD UV Aero Broad-Spectrum SPF 45 go on quickly and easily but still create that protective shield.
+The EltaMD UV Stick Broad-Spectrum SPF 50+ is compact enough to carry with you, and goes on easily without making a mess.

 When in Transit

 How often should you reapply sunscreen when traveling?
 It may not be an activity you'd think would require sunscreen, but if you're partial to a window seat on a plane, train, bus, or car, it's vital to lather up.
 In the same way that UVA rays can penetrate clouds on dreary days, they can also pierce through that glass window.
 In fact, your skin is more at risk for skin damage when you fly than when you travel on the ground.

 This is because you're much closer to the ozone layer where the sun's rays are far more harmful when flying.
 So, if the majority of your flight is during the day, you should apply sunscreen every couple of hours, especially if you enjoy gazing out of the window to take in the panoramic views.
 Make sure you pack a TSA-approved travel-size bottle of sunscreen in your in-flight bag and re-apply as necessary.